Pentagon probe finds training, command issues in Niger ambush - Journal du Cameroun

 However, the US team commander had “inaccurately characterized” the nature of the mission in order to get it approved at a low level instead of requesting permission from battalion-level commanders based in Chad.

-The language used for the mission had been cut and paste from previous operations and “a lack of attention to detail in quality control and quality assurance,” together with inadequate approvals “all contributed to a general lack of situational awareness and command oversight at every echelon,” the report summary states.
+The language used for the initial mission had been cut and pasted from previous operations and “a lack of attention to detail in quality control and quality assurance,” together with inadequate approvals, “all contributed to a general lack of situational awareness and command oversight at every echelon,” the report summary states.

 And prior to setting out on the operation, the US team failed to conduct pre-mission rehearsals or battle drills with their Nigerien counterparts, the report found.

-Eleven US forces and more than 30 Nigeriens went out on the mission.
+Eleven US personnel and more than 30 Nigeriens went out on the mission.

 Investigators found “individual, organizational and institutional failures and deficiencies that contributed to the tragic events,” but did not identify one single failure or deficiency as the sole reason.